Prevter/OpenHack/README.md

 - And more!

 ## Installation
-> **Note:** OpenHack is only compatible with Windows and Linux (using Wine).
+> **Note:** OpenHack is only compatible with Windows (also Linux and macOS, if you're using Proton/Wine to run Geometry Dash).
 Other operating systems are not supported for now.

 There are two ways to install OpenHack: using Geode, or manually installing the mod.
 Each method has its own advantages and disadvantages, so choose the one that best suits your needs.